EXETER CONSORTIUM | SCHOOLS' ALLIANCE | DEVON

 Once your application has appeared on our 'Apply' platform we will contact you shortly after receipt.
 If your application meets our criteria you will also be contacted by phone to arrange an interview date, but please do feel free to contact us any time after submitting your application if you need to.

-If I am successful in securing a placement after interview, what do I need to organise before starting the programme in September 2022?
+If I am successful in securing a placement after interview, what do I need to organise before starting the programme in September?

-• Fulfil the necessary paperwork requirements
+- Fulfil the necessary paperwork requirements

-• Complete the Disclosure and Barring Service Check
+- Complete the Disclosure and Barring Service Check

-• Complete the Occupational Health report
+- Complete the Occupational Health report

-• Organise a visit to your Home School after the Induction Day
+- Organise a visit to your Home School after the Induction Day

 How will my school placements work?

-Our Primary Trainees spend much more time learning the craft in school than on most other training programmes.
-You will be in your Home School for the autumn and summer terms, and in a contrasting second placement for the spring term.
 There is release time from school to follow the Master's programme and General Professional Study training.
-You will be in school from Monday to Wednesday observing, teaching and working alongside your class teacher mentor, and you will have training on Thursdays and Fridays where you will come to our lead school, Exwick Heights Primary School or our Secondary school, West Exe School.
+You will be in school from Monday to Wednesday observing, teaching and working alongside your class teacher mentor, and you will have training on Thursdays and Fridays where you will come to our lead school, Countess Wear Community School or our Secondary school, West Exe School.
+We also have training Hubs in North Devon and Plymouth for trainees based in those areas.
+We keep our study days short to give you space in your week for you.
 Sometimes you will have study days at home.

 WHAT DO OFSTED SAY ABOUT THE PROGRAMME?